joaomelo/blog/src/posts/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets.md

 tags: ['google apps script']
 title: How to Create a Dialog to Select Multiple Values in Google Sheets
 abstract: Learn how to leverage JavaScript to create dialogs able to select multiple values from other cells inside a Google spreadsheet.
-eleventyExcludeFromCollections: true
 ---
-Spreadsheets are the probably the most ubiquitous digital tool in the offices around the world.
+Spreadsheets are probably the most ubiquitous digital tool in offices around the world.
 Most of us have a love and hate relationship with them.

-One of the things missed for a long tim in then is the ability to select multiples values for a cell.
-Someway to emulate one to many relationships between different sheets.
+One of the things i missed in then for a long time was the ability to select multiples values for a cell.
+A emulation of one to many relationships between different data so common in many apps.

-Since Google Sheets support scripting using Html and Javascript it is quite easy to implement that feature in a spreadsheet.
+Since Google Sheets support scripting using Html and Javascript, it is quite easy to implement that feature in their spreadsheets.

 ## Prepare The Data

-Let's create a simple example with people and team sheets.
-In this casa a person can be in more than one team.
+First we create a simple example with sheets for people and teams records.
+In this case, a person can be in more than one team.

-We populate the data in both sheets and a important detail, link the Data Validation option in the people sheet towards the teams value.
-This link will be used by our script later.
+Populate the data in both sheets and set the _Data validation_ option in the people sheet with the teams value range.
+This link will be vital to our script later.

 ![data preparation](data-preparation.gif)

 ## Script Initialization

-After that you can click in `Script Editor` submenu inside the `Tools` menu.
-After the script editor screen opens you click in `File`, then `New` and finally `Script file`.
-Name it `index`.
+Now click in the _Script Editor_ submenu inside the _Tools_ menu.
+After the script editor screen  opens, click in _File_, then _New_ and finally in _Script file_.
+You can name the file whatever you want, let us stick with _index_.

-The first step is to create a menu option inside the spreadsheet we can use to call our dialog.
-We do that by creating a `onOpen` function.
-This will be called automatically.
+Write some code to create a menu option inside the spreadsheet that we can use to call our future dialog.
+We do that by creating a _onOpen_ function.
+The name is noted by the spreadsheet and called automatically.

 ``` js
 function onOpen() {